 In 1986, Andrew Lloyd Webber opened his newest hit, the powerful and haunting Phantom of the Opera, an electronic rock musical based on Gaston Leroux's 1910 book of the same name.
 The sweeping supernatural romance has since gone on to capture the public's imagination and embed itself in popular culture.
-As Broadway's longest running show, this Eighties juggernaut is still breaking records and in 2013 celebrated it's 10,400th performance!
+As Broadway's longest running show, this Eighties juggernaut is still breaking records and is estimated to have been seen by 140million people worldwide.

-Join Phantom as it moves into a new era, with an updated production that is ready to thrill audiences across America when it hits the Keller Auditorium in Portland, OR, July 25 - August 5, 2018
+Join Phantom as it moves into a new era, with an updated production that is ready to thrill audiences across America when it hits your town!

 The Paris Opera, 1881...